 Carvins Cove, Roanoke

 In the late 1990s, Carvins Cove Natural Reserve was home to little more than a municipal reservoir and a sliver of the Appalachian Trail.
 An ambitious partnership between the city, New River Valley Bicycle Association, and other organizations brought major changes.
-Today, the 12,500-acre area boasts an 80-mile network of mountain biking trails centered around the 2,500-foot ridgeline of Brushy Mountain.
-The headliner is a beastly 7-mile-long flow trail, Rock & Roll, presently the longest of its kind in the U.S.
+Today, the 12,500-acre area boasts an 60-mile network of mountain biking trails centered around the 2,500-foot ridgeline of Brushy Mountain.
+The headliner is a beastly flow trail, Rock & Roll, which is currently in development.
+When it reaches the planned seven miles, it will be the longest of its kind in the U.S.